 Ongoing data collection

-PTSD Resolution, which only uses HG therapists to treat veterans suffering from serious mental health and other problems, insists that all therapists track their clients’ progress using Pragmatic Tracker.
+PTSD Resolution, which allows only HG therapists to treat veterans suffering from serious mental health and other problems, insists that all therapists track their clients’ progress using Pragmatic Tracker.

-The result of this is 10 years worth of robust data which clearly shows the positive impact human givens therapy is having with often complex and difficult cases.
-Research by King’s College using this data-set has been published – and the data-set can be made available to other researchers or anyone doing a Masters project at university.
+The result of this is many years worth of robust data which clearly shows the positive impact human givens therapy is having with often complex and difficult cases.
+Research by King’s College using this data-set found that PTSD Resolution’s therapy outcomes were comparable to those provided through the Improving Access to Psychological Therapies programme (IAPT, now called NHS Talking Therapies) in primary care.¹ It is noteworthy that PTSD Resolution works with a more distressed client group and, as well as achieving a comparable recovery rate, its drop-out rate was lower.
+The data-set can be made available to other researchers or anyone doing a Masters project at university.

-Since the last publication using this resource, data have accumulated on 1000s more clients and the findings of success from the peer-reviewed studies continue to be replicated.
-The majority of clients treated by human givens practitioners show considerable improvement in treatment, usually in a small number of sessions (4 or less).
+Since the last publication using this resource, data have accumulated on thousands more clients and the findings of success from the peer-reviewed studies continue to be replicated.
+The majority of clients treated by human givens practitioners show considerable improvement in treatment, usually in a small number of sessions (four or fewer).
 The work continues and more published papers are in the pipeline.

 About the HGIPRN

-The first HGIPRN project was the investigation of Human Givens Therapy (HG) in the treatment of clients referred by their General Medical Practitioner for treatment for common mental health issues, such as anxiety and depression.
-Known as the ‘Luton Study’, this study, which was based on 124 clients, was funded by the Human Givens Foundation and has been published.
-The conclusions were that the HG approach indeed appears to be an effective treatment (read more).
+The first HGIPRN project was the investigation of human givens therapy (HG) in the treatment of clients referred by their general medical practitioner for treatment for common mental health issues, such as anxiety and depression.
+Known as the ‘Luton Study’, this study, which was based on 124 clients, was funded by the Human Givens Foundation (HGF) and has been published.
+The conclusions were that the HG approach indeed appears to be an effective treatment (read more).3

 After this initial study HG practitioners working in a range of organisations across the UK, from private practice, NHS services, specialist trauma services, voluntary organisations and many more, participated in gathering evidence on an ongoing basis using Pragmatic Tracker.

-The resulting much larger 5-year study¹, which involved 1000s of cases and over 70 HG therapists HG practitioners, reinforced the findings of the pilot study as to the plausibility of the human givens approach in the relief of emotional distress.
+The resulting much larger 5-year study2, which involved thousands of cases and over 70 HG practitioners, reinforced the pilot study’s findings of effectiveness of the human givens approach in the relief of emotional distress.2

 References